shedivesin/geometry/README.md

 intersection points may also be used as points.)

 ## Regular Polygons
-The game is, given points A and B, find a regular (or, when that is impossible, an approximately regular) polygon of a given number of sides inscribed in the circle A(B) with one of its vertices at B.
+The game is, given points A and B, find a regular polygon of a given number of sides inscribed in the circle A(B) with one of its vertices at B.

 This table contains my best solutions.